NiklasEi/bevy_asset_loader/README.md

 }
 ```

+## Unloading assets

+Bevy unloads an asset when there are no strong asset handles left pointing to the asset.
+An `AssetCollection` stores strong handles and ensures that assets contained in it are not removed from memory.
+If you want to unload assets, you need to remove any `AssetCollection` resource that holds handles pointing to those assets.
+You, for example, could do this when leaving the state that needed the collection.

 ## Compatible Bevy versions

 The main branch is compatible with the latest Bevy release, while the branch `bevy_main` tries to track the `main` branch of Bevy (PRs updating the tracked commit are welcome).